ceph/ceph/doc/man/8/radosgw.rst

 statistics about user operations and flushes it periodically.
 The logs can be accessed and managed through **radosgw-admin**.

-The information that is being logged contains total data transfr, total operations, and total successful operations.
-The data is being accounted under the bucket owner, unless the operation was done on the service (e.g., when listing a bucket) in which case it is accounted under the operating user.
+The information that is being logged contains total data transfer, total operations, and total successful operations.
+The data is being accounted in an hourly resolution under the bucket owner, unless the operation was done on the service (e.g., when listing a bucket) in which case it is accounted under the operating user.

 Following is an example configuration::